 WordPress VIP offers you 20-plus data centers worldwide, custom containerized infrastructure, 24/7 support, hourly backups with redundant file storage and automatic security patches, plus a central team constantly monitoring performance.

 The infrastructure offered by WordPress VIP is a mix of cloud hosting options and dedicated servers.
 The specific architecture is not something the company advertises much.

 Kinsta are a relatively new player in the WordPress hosting market (founded in 2013).
 Yet, they’ve managed to make a name for themselves already, due to their attractive pricing in the entry level tier and great overall performance — tested.
-Their client portfolio is also impressive, serving companies such as Ubisoft, Ricoh, General Electric, Workforce, and Intuit.
+Their client portfolio is also impressive, serving companies such as Ubisoft, Ricoh, General Electric, Workforce and Intuit.

 Kinsta offer a number of hosting plans depending on your needs, and two of them in the enterprise tier.

 Price & Parameters

 Off the shelf, Kinsta have the cheapest enterprise-level WordPress hosting on this list.
 They have two options available: